 - make sure you’re working with technology providers who take security as seriously as you do

-Ultimately, organisations are responsible for protecting the privacy and security of the data they collect.
+Ultimately, organizations are responsible for protecting the privacy and security of the data they collect.
 Taking steps like these can help decrease your risk of data exposure and keep everyone—your users and your business alike—protected.

-5. Enabling Personalised Learning Experiences
+5. Enabling Personalized Learning Experiences

 Now more than ever, talent retention is a constant challenge for companies.
 In research conducted by PwC, 65% of people surveyed said they’re actively looking for a new job.
 That’s an especially staggering and sobering number given that average turnover rates in the U.S. tend to hover around 20%, according to data from Mercer.

-Organisations are paying closer attention to the work environments they make and company cultures they foster, using professional development pathways to meet the high expectations professionals have for inclusive workplaces that put a priority on career development and advancement.
+Organizations are paying closer attention to the work environments they make and company cultures they foster, using professional development pathways to meet the high expectations professionals have for inclusive workplaces that put a priority on career development and advancement.
 LinkedIn Learning’s 2019 Workplace Learning Report revealed that 94% of employees would stay with a company longer if it invests in their learning and development.

-6. Optimising Learning by Creating Feedback Loops
+6. Optimizing Learning by Creating Feedback Loops

 Another crucial piece of effective professional growth is feedback that gives learners context about how their skills are developing.
 Research from Gallup suggests that employees who receive daily feedback from their managers are three times more likely to be engaged than those who receive it once a year or less.

 What does feedback look like?
 That depends.
 In some cases, it could be an in-person conversation, whether as part of a formal career discussion or an ad hoc check-in.
 In others, feedback could be provided as part of an online training program—in comments on a text-based assignment, a quick video reply to a recorded submission or another format.
 What matters is that feedback is: